 Sonic Rhythms

-Each piece in this series is made up of two components, a subsurface sound recording and a painting.
-The paintings were made while listening to the subsurface and underwater sounds associated with them.
-The patterns of the recorded sounds in these subterranean locations were particularly influential in creating the structure of the paintings.
+The Sonic Rhythms series depicts the sounds of a changing planet due to climate change.
+Each piece contains a subterranean sound file (recorded by the artist onsite) coupled with a painting.
+The paintings were made while listening to the underground and subsurface sounds associated with them.
+The patterns and textures of the subterranean sounds were particularly influential in determining the movement, the color choices and the structure of the paintings.

 Please use speakers or wear headphones for the video.